Writing Playwright Tests for Sefaria

 Locator Strategy

-1. Start with role-based locators - they're accessible and stable
+1. Start with role-based locators.
+These are accessible and stable.

-2. Use test IDs when roles aren't sufficient
+2. Use test IDs.
+This is especially important when roles aren't sufficient.

-4. Use codegen to generate initial locators, then improve them
+4. Use codegen.
+This allows you to generate initial locators and improve them.

-5. Test your locators in browser dev tools
+5. Test your locators.
+Check in browser dev tools.

 Common Pitfalls to Avoid